LiucijaSvink/travel_ai_agent/README.md

 # AI-Powered Travel Planning Agent

 This Streamlit app helps users plan their trips using an intelligent travel assistant powered by LLM agents and real-time tools.
-From extracting travel preferences expressed in natural language to suggesting flights, accommodations, and activities — this app reduces planning effort and saves time.
+From extracting travel preferences expressed in natural language to suggesting accommodations and activities — this app reduces planning effort and saves time.

 ## Deployed Application